Git Config and Global Settings: The Complete Configuration Guide

 - Using deprecated options — check

-git config --helpfor current recommendations
+git config --helpfor current advice

 Core Concepts